| |

 There are no clubs here but plenty of small wine bars and craft beer to sip on until the first light of dawn.
 In summer, bars and restaurants spill out into the streets with tables and chairs outside to enjoy the long sunlight hours.

-What to Do with Less Time in Rome: Planning a Shorter Rome Itinerary
+What to Do with Less Time in Rome

 If you have less time in Rome, you could either try and fit the same amount of things to do in a shorter time period, or you could be more selective about what to do and see, and save the others for a later trip.

-We’d recommend the latter approach, which is generally how we approach travel.
+We’d recommend the latter, which is generally how we approach travel.
 Pick a few sights, go deep on those, and save the rest for another visit.

 For each of these itineraries, you can use the relevant sections in the detailed itinerary above to help you figure out the logistics around each of the sites mentioned.